apepers/DiscoElysiumTwineMacros/README.md

 Once your project is set up, most of the functionality around continue buttons, displaying previously chosen options, and formatting passive skill checks is handled for you - as long as you use the provided macros.
 There is a small set that provides the full functionality of this game.

 ## SetSpeaker and AddParagraph
-These two macros make up the bulk of the writing.
-SetSpeaker is used to set up who or what the dialogue will belong to, such as "Kim Kitsuragi" or "Sunken Motor Carriage".
+These two macros make up the bulk of the writing. ```SetSpeaker``` is used to set up who or what the dialogue will belong to, such as ```"Kim Kitsuragi"``` or ```"Sunken Motor Carriage"```.

 This will overwrite whoever the currently set speaker is - you should always make sure to use at the start of a new passage to ensure it's set up correctly no matter where you're coming from.

 So an example beginning of a passage would be:
 ```